yokalona/livadator/README.md

 ```clojure
 {:key {:validators {:another-key int?}}}
 ```
-Describes a map containing a key `:key` which is also a map containing a key `:another-key` of type map:
+Describes a map containing a key `:key` which is also a map containing a key `:another-key` of type integer:

 `{:key {:another-key 1}}` is a valid map for that schema